coderella2117/bottom-menu-bar-splash-page/README.md

 I've set all of the spacing and sizing to look good to the eye using recommended multiples.

 ## includes
-*Bootstrap and Jarallax for the image parallax effect on scroll *Some utility classes for specific aesthetics
+* Bootstrap and Jarallax for the image parallax effect on scroll
+* Specific utility classes for customized aesthetics